 1 – Financial Pain Points

-- Believe that the cost of your goods or services is excessive;
+- Feel that the price of your product or service is too high;

-- Deal with unstated costs or rigid payment plans.
+- Have trouble with hidden fees or inflexible payment plans.

 For instance: